petejan/esp3/README.md

 ESP3 is an open-source software package for visualizing and processing fisheries acoustics data, developed by the deepwater fisheries acoustics team at NIWA (Wellington, New Zealand).

-It is written in MATLAB (and contributions to the code are welcome), but it can be run **even if you don't have a MATLAB licence**.
+It is written in MATLAB (and contributions to the code from MATLAB users are welcome), but a **compiled version is available for non-MATLAB users**.
 See details below.

 # What can ESP3 do?